-Rejecting applicants for any crime conviction amounts to “arbitrary” discrimination.
-To stay legal, you must show specific past criminal convictions affect the tenant’s ability to comply with the lease agreement.
+Rejecting applicants for any criminal conviction amounts to “arbitrary” discrimination.
+To stay legal, you must show specific past criminal convictions that affect the tenant’s ability to comply with the lease agreement.

 Also, if the tenancy creates a direct threat to the health and safety of other residents.
 Certain crimes present such a threat like arson, assault, burglary, drug dealing, and sex offenses.

 It’s illegal to refuse to rent to an applicant because of past drug use in California.
 But, drug dealing and drug manufacturing present a threat to other residents.

 California laws also prevent including arrests, misdemeanors not resulting in convictions, indictments, and crimes older than seven years by consumer reporting agencies.

 A 2018 California State Supreme Court ruling requires all landlords to follow the Investigative Consumer Reporting Agencies Act (ICRAA).
 Landlords need to get the applicant’s permission and signature to conduct a criminal background check.

 Fair Housing laws prevent landlords from accepting one ex-offender but rejecting others for the same conviction.
 If you do one criminal background check on an applicant you must ask all applicants for permission.